How I Became Rich

 When I was 18 my father took me aside and gravely informed me that Mad Uncle Cyril had some decades earlier given away the entire family fortune to a French prostitute named Fifi.

 ‘Put it this way, I wouldn’t be wearing these neck-irons every day,’ he said, gesturing to a box of starched collars.
 ‘Fucking Uncle Cyril, the selfish, sex-mad bastard.’

 Suddenly, it all made sense.
-I’d always felt different, special.
+I’d always felt different; special.
 Lazy, some might call it.
 And there it was: I’d been landed gentry all along.
 Just without the land.
+Or the money.
 Or the social standing.
 Shit it.

 Papa was right: Fucking Uncle Cyril.

 But I did what anyone would do and got on with my life as a pauper.
 How can you miss what you’ve never had?
 And yet, looking back, I wonder if this revelation subconsciously drove me to re-attain my semi-aristocratic status and pursue a life of leisure.
 Either that or I am genetically idle, which, to be fair, had been mentioned in some school reports at the time.

 I went to University (fees and grant all paid for, lest we forget) and had a brilliant time studying a good-for-nothing degree.
 I left and moved to London where I signed on and had my rent paid.
 Every now and again I took a temp job in some graduate ghetto like BT for a few weeks which allowed me to pay off debts accrued.
 I lived abroad for a year.
 I went back to college and did a post grad at a Uni where playing competitive croquet was considered more important than tutorials (a fine choice).